-Apple's main iPhone assembler reportedly plans to slash $2.9B from its costs
+Foxconn, Apple's main iPhone supplier, to reportedly slash $2.9B in costs

 -

-reading•Apple's main iPhone assembler reportedly plans to slash $2.9B from its costs
+reading•Foxconn, Apple's main iPhone supplier, to reportedly slash $2.9B in costs

 -